Whether it’s a toy-related conflict, a tough math equation, or negative peer pressure, kids of ALL ages face problems and challenges on a daily basis.

 Play Chess Together

 Learning to play chess is a great way for kids to learn problem-solving AND build their brains at the same time.
-It requires players to use critical thinking, creativity, analysis of the board, recognize pattern and more.
-There are online versions of the game, books on how to play, videos and other resources.
+It requires players to use critical thinking, creativity, analysis of the board, recognize patterns, and more.
+There are online versions of the game, books on how to play, videos, and other resources.
 Don’t know how to play?
 Learn with your teen to connect and problem solve together!

 Have Them Learn To Code

 Our teens and tweens are already tech-savvy and can use their skills to solve problems by learning to code.
 Coding promotes creativity, logic, planning, and persistence.
 There are many great tools and online or in-person programs that can boost your child’s coding skills.

 This project has to be meaningful to your teen, for example starting a YouTube channel.
 Your teen will practice problem-solving skills as they’re figuring out how to grow their audience, how to have their videos discovered, and much more.

 Looking for a game plan that your teen can employ when faced with a problem?
 The SODAS method can be used for big or small problems.
 Just remember this simple acronym and follow these ideas:

 Does your teen enjoy solving problems in a team?
 Have them join a group or club that helps them hone their skills in a variety of settings--from science and robotics to debating and international affairs.
 Some examples of groups include:

 - Odyssey of the Mind